 3-34 Can the degree of drug adherence be assessed before starting antiretroviral treatment?

-Yes, as patients who are not adherent to prophylactic co-trimoxazole will probably not adhere to antiretroviral treatment.
+Yes, as patients who are not adherent to prophylactic co-trimoxazole will probably not adhere to ART.
 Patients should bring their unused tablets to each clinic visit.
 These should be counted to assess adherence.
 If all the tablets needed have not been taken, the patient should be counselled to find out why adherence is poor.
 The advantages and importance of excellent adherence must again be stressed.

 Adherence to co-trimoxazole is a good indicator of adherence to antiretroviral treatment.